 If you are using a Miracast capable Windows 10 computer with the Aniversary update, then you don’t have to use any third-party apps to cast the Android screen to your computer.
 You can use the built-in WiFi direct option.
 Kind of like, how you connect your Android with chromecast on your TV.

-How it work: Just search for and launch the “Connect” app from Windows 10 start menu.
+How it works: Just search for and launch the “Connect” app from Windows 10 start menu.
 Now, bring down the notification center on your Android device and select the option “Cast.”
 In some devices, you can find it in Settings > Display > scroll down to the bottom till you see Cast option.
 You will see a list of all the devices that you can cast your Android device.
 In case, you don’t, tap on three vertical dots at the top right and select Enable Wireless Display option.
 Next, select your PC from the list, and you are good to go.

 Pros: You don’t need to install any third-party software

 Cons: Only available on computers running Windows 10 Aniversary update.
-And in our testing, most Android phone do not have Enable Wireless display option in the cast settings.
+And in our testing, most Android phones do not have Enable Wireless display option in the cast settings.
 So, it’s less likely it’ll work for you as well.